10 Snakes That Barely Move All Day

 Source: “Broad-headed snake” by Alan Couch – CC BY 2.0

-Broad-headed snakes perform a migration some years, where they move to a hilly forest adjacent to their ridge.
-Then they resume their immobile ambush strategies, finding more forested rock piles to lurk in.
-The main reason broad-headed snakes are endangered is people poaching bushrock for ornamental garden displays.
+Broad-headed snakes do perform migrations some years, where they move to hilly forests adjacent to their ridges.
+But when they arrive, they settle down and become stationary once again, in forested rock piles.
+The main reason this species is endangered is people poaching wild bushrock for ornamental garden displays.

 9 Pygmy rattlesnake